Disappearance of Suzy Lamplugh: Disappearance

 The 37 Shorrolds Road property can be seen in the centre by the second tree from the left (a white building with no railings).

-Suzy Lamplugh was an estate agent working for an agency called Sturgis at 654 Fulham Road, London.
-She was reported missing after an appointment to show a house in Shorrolds Road, Fulham, to a man calling himself Mr. Kipper.
+Suzy Jane Lamplugh was an estate agent working for an agency called Sturgis at 654 Fulham Road, West London.
+She was reported missing after an appointment to show a house in Shorrolds Road, Fulham, to a man calling himself "Mr Kipper."
 Her office diary recorded the details of the appointment as: "12.45 Mr. Kipper – 37 Shorrolds O/S" (the "O/S" annotation signifies "outside the property").

-Three witnesses saw Lamplugh outside 37 Shorrolds Road between 12:45 and 1:00 pm.
-One witness walking home past the house saw Lamplugh at the gateway of the property at 12:50 pm, appearing to be waiting for someone.
+Three witnesses observed Lamplugh outside 37 Shorrolds Road between 12:45 and 1:00 pm.
+One witness walking home past the property saw Lamplugh at the gateway of the property at 12:50 pm, appearing to be waiting for someone.
 Ten minutes later, another witness, who owned the house next door, heard someone leaving 37 Shorrolds Road and saw Lamplugh and a man leaving the house and looking back up at it.
 This sighting was later the basis of an identikit of the unidentified man.

 The latter sighting was corroborated by a third witness who was walking past the property at around the same time, noticing that the man was holding a bottle of champagne adorned with ribbons.
 This sighting was later the basis of another identikit picture drawn of the man.
 Other witnesses reported that they then saw the pair entering a car.
 The neighbour thought that the pair had been arguing before entering the car.
 The man was described as a white male aged between 25 and 30, with a dark complexion and with dark hair swept back.
 He was immaculately dressed in a dark charcoal suit, and was described as a "public schoolboy type."
 He may have had a broken nose.